 Phoenix Regional Conference 2013

-This fall, as part of its Designing Cities: Leading the Way to World Class Streets initiative, NACTO headed to the Southwest to host a regional conference in Phoenix, AZ (October 27-29, 2013).
+On October 27-29, 2013, as part of its Designing Cities: Leading the Way to World Class Streets initiative, NACTO headed to the Southwest to host a regional conference in Phoenix, AZ.
 The conference brought together national and local leaders in transportation, engineering, and design, convening an unparalleled body of expertise and experience drawn from city transportation officials around the nation.

 The conference engaged pressing themes in transportation planning and urban design today, including: